alexey-krasnov/absorption_tauc_plot/README.md

  .  .
  .  .
 ```
 where Xi and Yi are the recorded wavelengths and absorption coefficients (Kubelka-Munk function), respectively.
-If you have reflectance data instead of absorption coefficients, the programm will ask you and make nessesary Kubelka-Munk transformation.
+If you have reflectance data instead of absorption coefficients, the programm will ask you and make necessary Kubelka-Munk transformation.

 Within the directory containing txt files files, run:
 ```sh